GenomicsAotearoa/hts_workshop_mpi/level2/06-homework.md

 ## Exercise 5 - Working with `nanofilt`

 In the `homework_resources/` folder you will also find the MinION sequencing runs which correspond to the same *M. bovis* isolates.
-Copy these data to your `fastq_processing/data/` directory and use `nanopore` to perform the following filtering on each set of reads:
+Copy these data to your `fastq_processing/data/` directory and use `NanoFilt` to perform the following filtering on each set of reads:

 1. Remove sequences with an average Q-score less than 10.
 1. Remove and sequences which are shorter than 400 nucleotides in length.